yamin-shihab/study-notes/grade_7/social_studies.md

 * Ethnocentrism is considering one's religion superior to others.
 Champlain displays this by calling the First Nations savages and saying that they have no true faith.
 * There were many other expeditions to North America that mapped more land.

+## Chapter 3

+* A colony is a region of land dominated by another empire by sending colonists establish control.
+* Mercantilism is a regulated economic system in which a colony supplies the original country with cheap, raw resources.
+The country then creates and sells expensive goods using those resources to make money.
+* Monopolies were arranged with charters and set up in North America to get resources.
+* A monopoly is a company that is the only company allowed to get a specific resource.
+* France claimed a large area around the Great Lakes and called it New France.
+* New France's population in 1700 was 15 000 colonists, and 65 000 in 1760.
+* Most of the colonists in New France were catholic and spoke French.
+* At first, monopolies in the fur trade were established and flourished.
+But the colony didn't and kept relying on France for survival.
+* They made many relations with First Nations through the fur trade.
+* In 1663, France abandoned the strategy of using merchant monopolies and instead took direct control of New France as if it was a province of France.
+* It encouraged settlers to go to New France and promote agriculture and industries to meet their own needs.
+* The fur trade was the primary economic activity of New France and supplied beaver furs to France to be made into hats.
+* The king of France had power over the governor, intendant, bishop, and council of New France.
+They had power over the colonists.
+* In 1663, the king of France established the Sovereign Council to rule New France in accordance with his decisions and included:
+* A governor who represented the king and controlled military, defence, and external relations.
+* An intendant who was the chief administrator and worked to keep the colony in good order to make it less dependent on France.
+He also looked for ways to exploit the colony for France
+* The Bishop of Quebec represented the Catholic Church and played an important role.
+The church provided guidance, schools, hospitals, and orphanages.
+Members of the Catholic clergy also governed the colony.
+* Habitants were farmers who lived on seigneuries which were large plots of land owned by seigneurs (landlords).
+They received the seigneuries from the king of France and kept it by making sure that habitants farmed the land.
+* Coureur de Bois (runner of the woods) are men that engage in the fur trade with First Nations by "running into the forest".
+This eventually became illegal, but still continued.
+* Missionaries of the Jesuits (a Catholic religious order) converted the First Nations to Catholicism.
+They were able to document First Nations languages and their ways of life.
+* Britain claimed the area at the coast under the Maritimes and the US and those were the Thirteen Colonies.
+* The Thirteen Colonies' population was 250 000 in 1700, and 2 500 000 in 1760.
+* Most of the people in the Thirteen Colonies were Protestant.
+* Each colony had a separate government.
+They had a governor either directly appointed by Britain or by chartered companies or landholders.
+* Elected assemblies also played a role in most governments of the Thirteen Colonies.
+* The Thirteen colonies used the land intensely to produce agricultural products for Britain and its colonies.
+* They saw the First Nations as obstacles and pushed them off the land.
+* The Monarch and Parliament control Britain's government.
+They control the colony's governor and council.
+They control and are advised by the elected assembly.
+They control and are advised by the colonists.
+* Around 1700, the area around Hudson's Bay was claimed by Britain and called Rupert's Land.
+* Rupert's Land didn't have much of a European population and was mainly Protestant, but religion didn't play a large role.
+* Rupert's Land was the monopoly fur trade territory of the HBC (Hudson's Bay Company), granted to the company in 1670.
+It had a governor who was the chief officer of the company.
+* The HBC traded in furs and counted on traders coming directly to its forts.
+* Since the First Nations had no immunity, European diseases caused epidemics among the First Nations

 ## Chapter 9

 * In Rupert's Land, there was the Red River Settlement; it was home to many people such as French and English-speaking Metis people.